heyisula/terraShiftSriLanka/README.md

 <div align="center">

-Made with 🛰️ Python and remote sensing science
+Made with Satelite Imagery, Python and remote sensing science

 **[⭐ Star this repo](https://github.com/heyisula/terraShiftSriLanka)** if you found it useful!